NordVPN vs CyberGhost in UK: Head-to-Head Comparison

-NordVPN uses an AES-256-GCM encryption algorithm with a 4096-bit DH key to guarantee your sensitive data protection.
+NordVPN uses an AES-256-GCM encryption algorithm with a 4096-bit DH key to guaranteeing your sensitive data protection.
 The whole global cybersecurity community has a stake in OpenVPN since it has an open-source code, which is freely available for review and modification.

 It also offers WireGuard protocol (NordLynx), which uses a combination of upgraded security algorithms, including ChaCha20 for symmetric encryption, authenticated with Poly1305, using RFC7539’s AEAD construction.

 The results were similar in the case of CyberGhost as well.
 No leaks were detected in the connection.
 CyberGhost uses an AES-256-CBC cipher with SHA-256 hash authentication and ECDH-4096 key exchange.
-This is on par with NordVPN, but CyberGhost does not offer upgraded encryption algorithms via the WireGuard VPN protocol.
+This is on par with NordVPN, but CyberGhost does not offer the upgraded encryption algorithms via the WireGuard VPN protocol.

 In terms of encryption, both of them are pretty much on an equal level.
-Moreover, you can check out our below tablet for quick encryption and security feature understanding between the two.
+Moreover, you can check out our below tablet for a quick encryption and security feature understanding between the two.

 |Protocols Supported||OpenVPN, IKEv2, WireGuard||OpenVPN, L2TP, IKEv2|